compmem/smile/docs/source/tutorial.rst

 This section is designed to help you figure out how to use some of the more advanced states and interesting interactions with some of the states in smile.
-We will be going over how to use the *ButtonPress* state, the ** state, and how to define your own *Subrutine* state!
+We will be going over how to define your own *Subrutine* state!

 Subroutine
 -----------------------------